Zack5745/learngit/readme.txt

 to delete: put Esc, than put "x",  or "dd".

-it is very complex ,right?
+it is very complex,right?
+what hell is this?